deepanshs/mrsimulator/docs/user_guide/method/advanced_method_usage.rst

             SpectralDimension(count=512, spectral_width=50000),  # dimension-0
             SpectralDimension(count=256, spectral_width=10000),  # dimension-1
         ],
-        affine_matrix=[1, 1, 1, 1],
+        affine_matrix=[[1, 1], [1, 1]],
     )

-where `name` is an optional method name, `channels` is a list of isotopes used in the method, `magnetic_flux_density`, `rotor_angle`, and `rotor_frequency` are global parameters for the method, `spectral_dimension` is the list of SpectralDimension objects defining the spectral grid, and `affine_matrix` is an optional affine square matrix.
+where `name` is an optional method name, `channels` is a list of isotopes probed by the method, `magnetic_flux_density`, `rotor_angle`, and `rotor_frequency` are global parameters for the method, `spectral_dimension` is the list of SpectralDimension objects defining the spectral grid, and `affine_matrix` is an optional affine square matrix in row-major form.
+For a complete list of method attribute types and default values, see the :ref:`table_method`.

 Although similar to the stock methods from the ``mrsimulator.method.lib`` module, the above example lacks instructions on how to evaluate frequencies for each spectral dimension.
 We pre-defined these instructions for the stock methods for the user's convenience.
-Here, we describe how users can write custom instructions.
+Here, we describe how users can write custom frequency evaluation instructions.

 SpectralDimension
 -----------------